 As we've mentioned earlier, real-time cloud backup is not your best option when it comes to large files, particularly pst files; conventional backup plans are more suitable for this role.
 Also, it doesn't work properly with shared folders and NAS storages at the moment, so it's recommended to use the feature only with local folders.
 Real-time backup utilizes a FileSystemWatcher API, which tracks the changes made to files and importantly has a limited buffer.
 If there are many changes in a short time, the buffer can overflow.
 This causes the component to lose track of changes in the directory.
 Therefore, if you perform a large number of changes to files within a minute, CloudBerry Backup might not pick them up until after you restart the computer or CloudBerry Backup services.
 Finally, purging occurs hourly, and email notifications—daily.

 Every 60 seconds the backup procedure will commence, uploading to the cloud all the changes made in the last minute.
 Needless to say, you can close the app window altogether, and the services will perform a real-time backup in the background.

 Perhaps you want to dig deeper into the real-time backup.
 For that, we will refer you to one of our older articles that explains how you can tinker with the app settings to configure backup, purge, and notification intervals and the like.

 Real-time Backup Alternatives

 Finally, note that using real-time backup is not the only way of expediting backup plan executions.
-Many users choose to use real-time backup because the regular backup routine sometimes necessitates scanning the entire disk or large folders with millions of files which might take a while.
-To help fix this issue, do consider using CloudBerry Backup's Fast NTFS scan that significantly reduces the disc scanning time and might serve as a decent alternative for real-time backup.
+Many users choose to use the real-time backup because the regular backup routine sometimes necessitates scanning the entire disk or large folders with millions of files which might take a while.
+To help fix this issue, do consider using CloudBerry Backup's Fast NTFS scan that significantly reduces the disc-scanning time and might serve as a decent alternative for real-time backup.